GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 - Example artifacts for common use cases
 - Test suite demonstrating policy composition and evaluation

-The implementation demonstrates how to construct policies from individual artifacts and how the handler evaluates these policies within a transaction context.
+The implementation demonstrates how to construct robust policies from individual artifacts and how the handler seamlessly evaluates these policies within a transaction context.

 ### Satellite Functionality